Coffee

 resentments and laughter, it’s a truce

-without words I am witnessing,
+without words I am witnessing, hearing

-hearing without listening, absorbed
+without listening, absorbed

-in fishing sodden crumbs
+in fishing sodden crumbs from

-and I don’t know.
+splashed with coffee, and I don’t know.

 I don’t know that this memory

-Is imprinting
+is imprinting

-deep into my skin
+deep into my skin, like the oilcloth

-like the oilcloth under my arms,
+under my sun-burned arms,

-and I don’t know that there is
+and I don’t know there’s a

-a black and white film recording,
+black and white film recording,

-dated summer of ’95
+dated July of ’95 and that

-and that I will remember it
+I will feel it every year

-every year in aging summer,
+in aging summer, unwinding

-unwinding across my memory, asking
+across my memory, asking